leonstel/leonstel.github.io/blogs/gmap3.md

     - You set some prop in the store
     - Something listens to that state
     - The listeners for that state could rerender their UI respectively
-    - A button in UI get clicked
+    - A button in UI gets clicked
     - In its handler you set some prop in the store ... and it will go to step 2 again